 Empires of Light

-The gripping history of electricity and how the fateful collision of Edison, Tesla, and Westinghouse left the world utterly transformed.
+The gripping history of The War of the Currents and how the fateful collision of Edison, Tesla, and Westinghouse left the world utterly transformed.

 Empires of Light was featured on an episode of PBS’s American Experience, Tesla – Visionary or madman? air date: October 18, 2016.